svenslaggare/sqlgrep/README.md

 * `INTERVAL`: Interval type.

 ### Modifiers
-Placed after the column type and add additional constraints/transforms when creating a row.
+Placed after the column type and adds additional constraints/transforms when extracting vale for a column.
 * `NOT NULL`: The column cannot be `NULL`.
 If a not null column gets a null value, the row is skipped.
 * `TRIM`: Trim string types for whitespaces.
 * `CONVERT`: Tries to convert a string value into the value type.